hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 1. Slide the **VPN** switch ON.
 </details>

-Once successfully connected, you can verify that your traffic is being routed properly by <a href="https://www.google.com/search?q=my+ip" target="_blank">looking up your IP address on Google</a>.
+Once successfully connected, you can verify that your traffic is being routed properly by [looking up your IP address on Google](https://www.google.com/search?q=my+ip).
 It should say "Your public IP address is `Your VPN Server IP`".

 If you get an error when trying to connect, see [Troubleshooting](#troubleshooting).

 ### Android

 1. Securely transfer the generated `.sswan` file to your Android device.
-1. Install <a href="https://play.google.com/store/apps/details?id=org.strongswan.android" target="_blank">strongSwan VPN Client</a> from **Google Play**.
+1. Install [strongSwan VPN Client](https://play.google.com/store/apps/details?id=org.strongswan.android) from **Google Play**.
 1. Launch the strongSwan VPN client.
 1. Tap the "more options" menu on top right, then tap **Import VPN profile**.
 1. Choose the `.sswan` file you transferred from the VPN server.